propstat/ssldeploy/.github/ISSUE_TEMPLATE/documentation_change.md

 ---

-# Checklist
-- [ ] Do you want to try to write the documentation by yourself?

 **Documentation is an excellent beginner topic**
 Feel free to make a PR, we will review it.

+# Description of change request
+Describe your desired change request...

+# Additional Information
+- [ ] Do you want to try to solve this issue and make a PR by yourself?